All rights reserved. Any use of the image without the permission of the author is prohibited. Copyright ©

 Subsequently, in 1651–3 Colonel Bohun demonstrated remarkable military skills as a strategist and tactician in Cossack battles with the Polish nobility at Monastyryshche and Zhvanets, and he took part in a campaign against the Principality of Moldavia.
 Following the death of Hetman Khmelnytsky’s son Tymish near Suceava, it was Bohun’s task as acting hetman to bring the Cossacks home.
 Tairova-Yakovleva opines that as an award to Bohun for escorting Tymish’s coffin back to Chyhyryn, Khmelnytsky entrusted him with the honorary mission of welcoming Vasilii Buturlin along with a company of Muscovite emissaries who were travelling to Pereiaslav for treaty negotiations.
 Thus, in her view, Bohun must have been among those who in 1654 swore an oath of allegiance to the Muscovite tsar Aleksei Mikhailovich.
 Ukrainian historians like O. Hurzhii reason, however, that Bohun could not have done so because he was away in Podilia at the time of the negotiations in Pereiaslav.
 Instead, the Muscovite emissaries were met by Ivan Fedorovych, whose name Tairova-Yakovleva associates with Bohun.
 However, Ukrainian scholars believe that Ivan Bohun had been against union with Moscow and had warned about the possible negative outcomes of such an alliance long before the Pereiaslav

 Treaty of 1654.
 If only for this reason, he could not have sworn an oath of allegiance to the tsar.
-Later on, Colonel Bohun reproached Khmelnytsky’s younger son Yurii for signing
+Later on, Colonel Bohun reproached Khmelnytsky’s younger son Yurii for signing the Pereiaslav Articles of 1659, which differed starkly from those negotiated in 1654 by his father.

 Upon Bohdan Khmelnytsky’s death, Ivan Bohun threw his support behind his successor, Hetman Ivan Vyhovsky, in efforts to extricate the Hetmanate from Muscovite protectorate.
 Soon, however, he joined those who launched an uprising against Vyhovsky.
 In 1662 Bohun was captured by the Poles and imprisoned at the Marienburg fortress.
 In 1663, during the preparations for an advance on Left-Bank Ukraine, the Polish King Jan II Casimir Vasa ordered Bohun’s release and even assigned him command of an army of registered Cossacks.
 After reaching Left-Bank Ukraine, the Poles accused Bohun of dealing with the Muscovites and the Cossack hetman of the Left Bank, Ivan Briukhovetsky, to whom he was likely passing information on the movements of the Polish army.
 This behavior warranted Bohun’s arrest during an audience with the Polish king in February 1664.